Solving SDP Completely with an Interior Point Oracle: Acknowledgements

 \section{Acknowledgements}

-We thank Henry Wolkowicz for bringing to our attention the paper by Abrams \cite{Abrams75}.
-The first author would also like to acknowledge the support and the interesting discussions with Prof. Mituhiro Fukuda at the Tokyo Institute of Technology.
+We thank the anonymous referee for the several helpful suggestions and comments.
+We also thank Prof.~Henry Wolkowicz for bringing to our attention the paper by Abrams~\cite{Abrams75} and Prof.~G\'abor Pataki for helpful feedback.
+The first author would also like to acknowledge the support and the interesting discussions with Prof.~Mituhiro Fukuda at the Tokyo Institute of Technology.
+Finally, this paper is dedicated to Professor Masao Iri with deep appreciation to all what he did and left for the authors, directly and indirectly.